- Film Offices

 Other Industry Resources:

-Contract Services (Burbank, CA) - Safety Bulletins Contract Services provides safety bulletin resources that may provide productions with an understanding of the "California industry-standard" for a variety of production environments and activities.
+Contract Services (Burbank, CA) - Safety Bulletins Contract Services provides a training Safety Pass program as well as "safety bulletin" resources recommended by the Industry-Wide Labor-Management Safety Committee for the Motion Picture and Television Industry that can provide productions with additional understanding of the "California industry-standard" for a variety of production environments and activities.
+These bulletins address specific safety uses for the use of various equipment, materials, and environments.